Tributes to Thomas Wikman

 —Oliver Camacho, tenor

-I spent two seasons with Music Of The Baroque working under and more importantly, collaborating with the brilliant Thomas Wikman.
-In 1985 I sang the role of Abner in Handel's Athelia, and returned in 1995 to sing the role of Seneca in Monteverdi's The Coronation of Poppea.
-Both were extremely well-done productions with world-class singers and some of the best local singers in the Chicago area plucked out of his chorus to fill in some of the numerous minor roles in Poppea.
-I know the results of our performances of Athelia led to my being invited to debut with The Lyric Opera of Chicago in 1988 where I spent the next 18 years appearing in 128 performances of 12 productions there.
-Thank you, Tom!!
+I collaborated with the brilliant Thomas Wikman during two seasons at MOB.
+In 1985 I sang the role of Abner in Handel's Athalia.
+I returned in 1995 to sing the role of Seneca in Monteverdi's The Coronation of Poppea.
+Both were extremely well-done productions with world-class singers and some of the best in the Chicago area plucked out of his chorus to fill out the large cast in Poppea.

-Tom was that rare breed of conductors that do more than just keep everyone together on the podium.
-He collaborated with his artists to bring out the best in us, and as a singer himself, knew how to breathe the phrases with his singers and instrumentalists to shape the performance into an experience to savor long after the evening ended.
+Tom belonged to that rare breed of conductors who do more than just keep everyone together on the podium.
+He collaborated with his artists to bring out the best in us.
+As a singer himself, he knew how to breathe the phrases with his singers and instrumentalists, and to shape the performance into an experience to savor long after the evening ended.
 Everyone I know who worked with him and his group wanted to return to perform repeatedly with him.

 —Kevin Langan, bass